 Intervention # 6 Intervention Name Examples: Curriculum, PSE strategy, or health promotion Healthy Pantry Initiative Need(s) addressed with this intervention Include brief description.
 This intervention will address insufficient access to healthy food while promoting healthy food choices in the pantries.
 The materials in the Healthy Pantry Toolkit are designed to increase accessibility, consumption, and distribution of healthy food.
 This is accomplished by targeting organizational practices within food pantries, increasing the knowledge of pantry staff, and creating an environment where clients can easily reach information and resources regarding health.
 The toolkit consists of 5 key objectives which are; Increase client choice, market healthful products, promote additional resources, plan for alternate eating patterns, and emphasize fruits, vegetables, whole grains, and staples.
 While utilizing this intervention with pantries individually, NyECC staff with be working with the pantry system as a whole to increase coordination and reach to best serve community members in need.
 NyECC will also examine opportunities in areas not served by any food pantry such as Esmeralda County.
 There are pop up pantry services provided by Three Square Food Bank.
 This project will examine the potential for gleaning in Esmeralda County.
 Intervention Objective(s) Objectives must be specific, realistic, attainable, measurable, and time-bound.
 See Appendix G for guidance on creating S.M.A.R.T. objectives.
-By January, 2021 NyECC staff will complete follow up visits with initial two pantries utilizing the Healthy Pantry Snapshot Assessment Tool and will identify 2 new strategies for implementation to increase accessibility, distribution, and consumption of healthy foods as measured by completion of assessment tool.
-By March, 2021 NyECC Staff will complete the Healthy Pantry Snapshot Assessment Tool with 2 additional pantries utilizing the Healthy Pantry Snapshot Assessment Tool and will identify 2 new strategies for implementation to increase accessibility, distribution, and consumption of healthy foods as measured by completion of assessment tool.
-By August 30th, 2021 healthy food will become more accessible at pantries with at least 8 community members participating in produce gleaning as measured by gleaning registration forms and donation logs.
+By March, 2022 NyECC Staff will complete the Healthy Pantry Snapshot Assessment Tool with 2 new pantries utilizing the Healthy Pantry Snapshot Assessment Tool and will identify 2 new strategies for implementation to increase accessibility, distribution, and consumption of healthy foods as measured by completion of assessment tool.
+By August 30th, 2022 healthy food will become more accessible at pantries with at least 5 new community members participating in produce gleaning as measured by gleaning registration forms and donation logs.